 Though Montego Bay is Jamaica’s second largest city, it’s the country’s most iconic region.
 A wedding in Montego Bay situates you on the northwest corner of the island, in a resort town that has sugary white sand beaches, a lively downtown, and memorable nightlife.
-This strip of beaches and resorts caters to travelers, so you can expect great amenities both on the water and on land, ranging from excellent golfing to river rafting on unique bamboo rafts.
-These elements help make Montego Bay beach weddings so attractive.
+This strip of beaches and resorts caters well to tourists, so you can expect great amenities both on the water and on land, ranging from excellent golfing to river rafting on unique bamboo rafts.
 Shopping in Montego Bay is a one-of-a-kind experience, whether you want to browse the bustling Gloucester Avenue or search for duty-free jewelry in Half Moon Shopping Village.

 For couples planning a Montego Bay, Jamaica wedding, photo IDs plus proof of citizenship are required.
 Divorce and death decrees are also required as applicable.
 French Canadians need a notarized translated copy of all documents.
 Check with your Certified Destination Wedding Specialist for more details.

 Passports are required for visitors entering Jamaica.
 If you are a citizen of the US, visit travel.state.gov for more information on travel documents needed.
 For Canadian travelers, visit travel.gc.ca for relevant travel information.

 The official language of Jamaica is English, though variations of Jamaican English are widely spoken.